What is Pupil Premium?

 In addition to this, PP funding has impacted on attendance rates which are above national and local averages; improved levels of literacy; higher proportion of learners completing their homework; increased confidence to apply for jobs.
 There is more support in dealing with family issues and developing relationships; pupils have strategies for dealing with personal challenges and have increased attention and focus, resulting in calmer behaviour.

-The Year 7 literacy and numeracy catch-up premium received in 2015/16 was £7,000.
-This year it is £6,812.
+The Year 7 literacy and numeracy catch-up premium received in 2015/16 was £7,000 and 2016/17 was£6,812.
 Each year the school uses the premium towards funding the following activities/areas to help enrich our Year 7 pupils:

 · Morning paired reading.